Chan Yui Chong

-Chan Yui Chong (born 4 January 1983) is a Hong Konger wheelchair fencer who has been part of the national team since 2002.
-She has competed for her country at the Summer Paralympics, the Asian Para Games and at the IWAS World Championships.
+Chan Yui-chong (born 4 January 1983) is a Hong Kong wheelchair fencer who has been part of the territory's team since 2002.
+She has competed for Hong Kong at the Summer Paralympics, the Asian Para Games and at the IWAS World Championships.

 Sporting career

-Chan Yui Chong joined the Hong Kong wheelchair fencing team in 2002.
-Chan took up the sport after being inspired by a music video featuring a fencer.
-When at the 2004 Summer Paralympics in Athens, Greece, she won three gold medals and a silver in the épée B at the age of 21.
+Chan Yui-chong joined the Hong Kong wheelchair fencing team in 2002.
+She took up the sport after being inspired by a music video featuring a fencer.
+At the 2004 Summer Paralympics in Athens, Greece, she won three gold medals and a silver in the épée B at the age of 21.
 She won two further gold medals at the 2008 Games in Beijing, China, including a defeat of China's Yao Fang in the final of the épée B.

 At the 2012 Summer Paralympics, Chan made it to the semi-finals in the épée B competition once more.
 She was defeated 15-14 by Zhou Jingjing of China.
 However, when she fought Germany's Simone Briese-Baetke, Chan was this time victorious by the same scoreline, winning the bronze medal event for the second time in a row.
 Her further success was praised by Chief Executive of Hong Kong Leung Chun-ying.
 Chan competed at the 2014 Asian Para Games in Incheon, South Korea, where she won gold in the foil B, but placed second in the épée B following defeat by China's JingJing Zhou.

 Personal life

+Chan enjoys fishing as a hobby.
 She is married to fellow wheelchair fencer Tam Chik-sum.
-Chan enjoys fishing as a hobby.